joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 ### Close all programs except PEEL.
 Unplug the internet

-Do not let programs like Outlook, Winamp, antivirus software, etc, run in the background.
+Do not let programs like Outlook, Winamp, antivirus software, and such run in the background.
 They can start random tasks at random times that will interfere with your benchmarks.